Mikhail Armalinsky: Biography

-Mikhail Armalinsky lived all his life in Leningrad till his emigration to the United States on November 17, 1976.
-He received master's degree in Electrical Engineering from Leningrad Electro-Technical Institute (1964-1970) and actively participated in Leningrad literary underground.
-He published three samizdat books of poetry there.
+On 23 April 1947, Armalinsky was born in Leningrad (now Saint Petersburg) in the Soviet Union, where he lived for the entirety of his early life.
+He received master's degree in Electrical Engineering from Leningrad Electro-Technical Institute (1964–1970) and actively participated in Leningrad literary underground.
+There, he published three samizdat books of poetry.

-After emigrating to the US in 1976 and settling in Minneapolis, Minnesota in 1977 he worked as engineer and in 1979 started with his father, inventor Israel Peltsman, the machine building company Peltsman Corporation.
-At the same time Mikhail Armalinsky kept working on his literary works and in 1984 started his own publishing house M.I.P.
+After emigrating to the US on 17 November 1976 and settling in Minneapolis, he worked as engineer in 1977 and started the machine building company Peltsman Corporation with his father, inventor Israel Peltsman, in 1979.
+At the same time Armalinsky kept working on his literary works and in 1984 started his own publishing house M.I.P.
 Company.